Detailed 21 Step Gongfu Tea Ceremony

 Step 20 - Taste the tea for the second round

-Repeat step 8 to step 19.
-Taste the infusion and note the difference compared to the previous rounds.
+Continuously repeat step 8 to step 19 until all flavour is extracted from the tea leaves.
+Taste the infusion and note the difference compared to the previous round.

 Step 21 - Thank the guests